go-spatial/tegola/mvtprovider/postgis/README.md

     mode = uri, either uri controls it all, or we can enrich with config values
 ```

+> [!WARNING]
+> Configuring multiple postgis providers in the same application requires the
+> use of a a connection string.

 ## Connection Properties

 Establishing a connection via connection string (`uri`) will become the default